 Policy Impact Of Central Bank Digital Currency

-The list of assets that won’t be impacted by the Central Bank Digital Currency would be Bitcoin and Gold.
+The list of assets that won’t be impacted by the Central Bank Digital Currency would be Bitcoin, Gold and segments of real estate such as farmland.

 I always considered Bitcoin as an asset; no government entity can freeze.
 The rise of the Central Bank Digital Currency fits perfectly with that narrative.